peenav/CRS/README.md

 ---

 Thank you for using the CRS project!
-We hope it simplifies your course registration process.